ictnlp/BayLing/README.md

 <img src="./assets/gui.gif" alt="img" style="zoom: 67%;" />

-- You can also deploy BayLing on your personal device, based on [FastChat](https://github.com/lm-sys/FastChat).
+- You can also deploy BayLing on your personal device with GUI, based on [FastChat](https://github.com/lm-sys/FastChat).

   ```shell
   python -m fastchat.serve.controller &